yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >    {% snippet  faqs/galaxy/collections_build_list.md name="varVAMP Polio1 qpcr threshold 0.93 + BLAST" %}
 {: .hands_on}

-Now that we have generated three possible primer schemes for qPCR using our current settings, how can we verify whether these primers are appropriate and exclude potential off-targets?
+Now that we have generated three possible primer schemes for qPCR using our current settings, how can we check whether these primers are appropriate and exclude potential off-targets?

-You are already familiar with the bed file “Amplicon locations”, which is part of the output of the qpcr setting of varVAMP.
-As the name suggests, it provides information about the start and end positions of the amplicons, along with the crucial penalty score.
-Please review this file and compare it with the bed file containing the amplicon locations of the first varVAMP run.
+You can have a look at the files *"qPCR amplicon details"* and *"Primer details"* to see the locations of the generated amplicons and whether they consider off targets.
+Please review your output and compare it with the amplicons of the first varVAMP run.

 Please try to answer the following questions.